Table of contents.

 Clicking "3: Empty" from the lobby (an empty room number 3) will take you to the "Creating Room 3" scene.

-The creating room is where you set the configuration options for a game.
+The creating room is where you set room configuration options for a game.
 Click a game image to select a game to play.
-The table data below the images will change for that game selected.
+The data below the images will change for that game selected.

 - Game: The game column shows the name of the game selected.